-The driver attempted to make a left-hand turn onto Meridian Avenue North on a solid green light and struck the Andrew as he was walking in the marked crosswalk.
-Andrew hired Davis Law Group to represent him in a personal injury claim for the pedestrian accident, which left him with serious injuries that required multiple surgical procedures.
+The driver attempted to make a left-hand turn onto Meridian Avenue North on a solid green light and struck A.G. as he was walking in the marked crosswalk.
+A.G. hired Davis Law Group to represent him in a personal injury claim for the pedestrian accident, which left him with serious injuries that required multiple surgical procedures.

 At the scene of the collision, the at-fault driver admitted in a sworn statement to police that he was not wearing the prescription eyeglasses or corrective lenses that he was required to wear by the Washington State Department of Motor Vehicles.